-While on our trip to Atlanta, GA in July, we received word that there was an old BMW available... and with our love of all things old and European, interest was piqued and we made plans to view it upon our return.
+While on our trip to Atlanta, GA in July of 2017, we received word that there was an old BMW available... and with our love of all things old and European, interest was piqued and we made plans to view it upon our return.

 We were told it needed a head gasket, a $60 part on a BMW of this vintage - Why not?
 We went to view it and could see the diamond in the rough.
 It needed love, but we could tell that it had been well taken care of for the greater part of its life.
 It was garaged by 2 of the previous 3 owners and had a handful of new parts installed over the years, so, mechanically, there wasn't a lot to it.

 The deal was made and we made arrangements for a tow back to headquarters.
 Per tradition, the first thing we did was get it washed and vacuumed out to assess the vehicle and create a game plan.
 Of course, "Before" photos were taken to show its beginning condition.

 The seats were beginning to show their age, so we took them out to recondition them:

 With the seats removed to be prepped and dyed, what better time to steam the carpets:

 Something still needed to be done in the interior, it needed a special touch to really set it apart from other e23s, but we wanted subtlety.
 As a solution, we took the wood grain out, sanded the finish away, and re-stained it to a beautiful red cherry finish.
 It went from an "old" luxury interior to simply lux.

 With the major interior work done, we moved to the exterior to begin the paint restoration.
 This paint is 35 years old, yes, but on the other hand, it is a 7 series.
 BMW has a tendency to lay the clear pretty heavily with their flagship models, giving us detailers plenty of real estate for restoration.